-Florida State University received its largest gift in school history this week: a $100 million pledge from the family of the late Jim Moran and the Jim Moran Foundation.
+TALLAHASSEE — Florida State University received its largest gift in school history this week: a $100 million pledge from the family of the late Jim Moran and the Jim Moran Foundation.

-The money will be used to create a school of entrepreneurship named after the nationally known car dealer, who founded JM Family Enterprises and whose family is known for their philanthropic efforts in South Florida.
+The money will be used to create a school of entrepreneurship named after the nationally known car dealer, who founded JM Family Enterprises and whose family is known for its philanthropic efforts in South Florida.

-“It’s a great day for Florida State and, I believe, for our students who will really get the benefit of this incredible gift down the road,” said FSU President John Thrasher, when he announced the gift Friday during a conference call with the university’s board of trustees.
-“The gift is truly transformational.”
+"It's a great day for Florida State and, I believe, for our students, who will really get the benefit of this incredible gift down the road," FSU president John Thrasher said when he announced the gift Friday during a conference call with the university's board of trustees.
+"The gift is truly transformational."

 The $100 million pledge includes $80 million over 20 years, or $4 million a year, and a $20 million charitable bequest, administrators said.